 First, let’s define boom shot

 Boom shots in the past were available almost exclusively to those working with larger budgets.
 As time has gone on, so has technology.
-Now that more economical jibs and cranes are being created, every filmmaker, not just those working with big Hollywood budgets, should understand the fundamentals of the boom shot.
+Now, more economical jibs and cranes are being created.
+And every filmmaker, not just those working with big Hollywood budgets, should understand the fundamentals of the boom shot.
 First and foremost, let’s start with the definition.

 BOOM CRANE DEFINITION FILM